dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-19-Document-Better-Part1.md

 block still end in `*/`.

 The line formatting within comment blocks supply context to the final documentation.
-The first line is accepted as the "abstract" for the documentation element.
-Supply a blank line and then further documentation that will become the "discussion" section of the documentation.
+The first line is accepted as the \"abstract\" for the documentation element.
+Supply a blank line and then further documentation that will become the \"discussion\" section of the documentation.

 {% highlight objective-c %}
 /*!
 There's one space and between the exclamation point and the start of this sentence.